-Please note: Dr. Szaszi is not taking any summer students in 2019.
+Please note: Dr. Szaszi is not taking any summer students.

 Dr. Katalin Szaszi is a Staff Scientist in the Keenan Research Center for Biomedical Science (KRCBS) at St. Michael’s Hospital and an Associate Professor at the University of Toronto (Department of Surgery).
 She obtained her Doctor of Medicine and Doctor of Philosophy degrees at the Semmelweis University in Budapest, Hungary.
 She completed post-doctoral training in the Cell Biology Department at the Hospital for Sick Children in Toronto and at Toronto General Hospital.
 In 2005, she was appointed as a Scientist at the KRCBS.
 She is also a member of the Institute of Medical Science (IMS) at the University of Toronto and the Institute for Biomedical Engineering and Science Technology (iBest), a partnership between Ryerson University and St. Michael’s Hospital.
 She currently serves as the Co-Director of the Research Training Centre (RTC) at St. Michael’s Hospital.